Amos (prophet): Life

-The Bible speaks of his prophecies concluding around 765 BC, two years before the earthquake that is spoken of in Amos 1:1, "...two years before the earthquake."
+The Bible speaks of his prophecies concluding around 765 BC, two years before the earthquake that is talked about in Amos 1:1, "...two years before the earthquake."
 The prophet Zechariah was likely alluding to this same earthquake several centuries later: Zechariah 14:5, "And you shall flee as you fled from the earthquake in the days of Uzziah, King of Judah."

-Though he came from the southern kingdom of Judah, Amos aimed his prophetic message at the northern kingdom of Israel, particularly the cities of Samaria and Bethel.

 Jeroboam II (c.
-781–741 BC), ruler of the Northern kingdom, had rapidly conquered Syria, Moab, and Ammon, and thereby extended his dominions from the source of the Orontes on the north to the Dead Sea on the south.
-The whole northern empire had enjoyed a long period of peace and security marked by a revival of artistic and commercial development.
+781–741 BC), the ruler of Israel/Samaria, had rapidly conquered Syria, Moab, and Ammon, and thereby extended his dominions from the source of the Orontes on the north to the Dead Sea on the south.
+The northern empire had enjoyed a long period of peace and security marked by a revival of artistic and commercial development.
 Social corruption and the oppression of the poor and helpless were prevalent.
-Others, carried away by the free association with heathen peoples which resulted from conquest or commercial contact, went so far as to fuse with the Lord's worship that of pagan deities.
+Others, carried away by the free association with heathen peoples, which resulted from conquest or commercial contact, went so far as to fuse with the Lord's worship, that of pagan deities.

-Amos is the first of the prophets to write down the messages he has received.
+Amos is the first of the prophets to write down all the messages he has received.
 He has always been admired for the purity of his language, his beauty of diction, and his poetic art.
-In all these respects he is Isaiah's spiritual progenitor.
-What we know of Amos derives solely from the book that he himself authored.
-This makes it hard to know who the historical Amos truly was.
+In all these respects, he is Isaiah's spiritual progenitor.
+What we know of Amos derives solely from the book that he authored.
+This makes it hard to know who the historical Amos indeed was.